• Blog

 Primary Sidebar

-Lauren Hunter is a freelance writer, author, and musician who loves exploring the big picture of the journey we are all on together.
-She is the author of two books: Leaving Christian Science: 10 Stories of New Faith in Jesus Christ and Write Your Journey: A Step-by-Step Guide to Write Your Life Story Fast.
+Lauren Hunter is a freelance writer, author, HSP-trained life and book coach, musician, and celebrant who loves exploring the big picture of the journey we are all on together.
+She is the author of two books: Leaving Christian Science and Write Your Journey.
+Lauren lives in Northern California with her husband and their four children.

 Work With Me